Resource Room and Visual Supports

-Our Resource Room provides parents and professionals access to a variety of books and resources regarding topics related to Autism Spectrum Disorders.
-Our staff can consult, create, and individualize visual supports and other free learning aids.
-We also provide information on other helpful community resources.
-We provide additional services to the community as outlined below.
+Available on a drop-in basis for community members and professionals, our Resource Room provides access to a variety of books and resources regarding topics related to Autism Spectrum Disorders.
+Our staff & student interns can consult, create, and individualize visual supports and other free learning aids.
+We also provide information on other helpful community resources, events, and learning opportunities.

 For more information about TAP internships, please see our internship page.